 Research

-Working papers
+Working projects

 "Did Industrialization Increase Support for the Radical Left?
 Evidence from the 1917 Russian Revolution," with Paul Castañeda Dower.
 Revision requested by the Journal of Comparative Economics.